maddenp/iotaa/README.md

 ## Important Notes

-- Tasks `yield`ing the same name are deemed identical by `iotaa`, which will add just one to the task graph for execution, discarding the rest.
-Be sure that distinct tasks `yield` distinct names, and sssume that `iotaa` may replace any task with another `yield`ing the same name.
+- Tasks yielding the same name are deemed identical by `iotaa`, which will add just one to the task graph for execution, discarding the rest.
+Be sure that distinct tasks `yield` distinct names, and sssume that `iotaa` may replace any task with another yielding the same name.
 - The following keyword arguments to task functions are reserved: They are consumed by `iotaa`, not passed on to task functions, and should not appear in task function's argument lists.
     - `dry_run`: Instructs `iotaa` not to run the imperative logic in a `@task` function.
 Defaults to `False`.
 This argument is passed automatically by the `iotaa` CLI when the `--dry-run` switch is used.
 For dry-run mode to work correctly, ensure that any statements affecting external state execute only after the final `yield` statement in a task function's body.
     - `log`: Provides a custom Python `Logger` object for `iotaa` to use.
 Defaults to the Python root logger.
 Its use may require suppression of a linter warning at the call site.
 Task functions may access the in-use `iotaa` logger via the `iotaa.log` object.